17 Ancient Metagenomic Pipelines

 • Turns on metagenomic screening with either MALT or Kraken2

-• If running with MALT, can supply --run_maltextract to get authentication statistics and plots (damage, read lengths etc.) for evaluation.
+• If running with MALT, can supply --run_maltextract to get authentication statistics and plots (damage, read lengths etc.) for evaluation

-18.3.2 Top Tips for nf-core/eager success
+17.3.2 Top Tips for nf-core/eager success

 1. Screen sessions

-Depending on the size of your input data, infrastructure, and analyses, running nf-core/eager can take hours or even days (e.g. the example command above will likely take around 20 minutes!).
-To avoid crashes due to loss of power or network connectivity, try running nf-core/eager in a screen or tmux session:
+Depending on the size of our input data, infrastructure, and analyses, running nf-core/eager can take hours or even days (e.g. the example command above will likely take around 20 minutes!).

 screen -R eager